To buy beef cattle, you must be a beef cattle producer, a licensed dealer or an agent of a licensed dealer.

 Licensed dealers can include:

-• Packing plant operators
+- Packing plant operators

-• Abattoir operators
+- Abattoir operators

-• Auction market operators
+- Auction market operators

-• Fair operators
+- Fair operators

-• Exhibition operators
+- Exhibition operators

-• Country dealers
+- Country dealers

 Becoming a licensed dealer

 Dealers must apply for a licence annually.
 Agricorp mails renewal packages to existing dealers 2 months before the dealer's licence expires.
-A $25 annual fee is required when applying.
+A $150 annual fee is required when applying.

 New dealers must contact Agricorp to request an application package.

 Payments for purchased beef cattle can be made by cheque, direct deposit, electronic transfer, or other method agreed to by the seller and buyer.
+The method of payment must allow the seller to deposit the funds within the required timeframe.
+If paid by cheque, the cheque must be dated no later than the due date.

-• If the amount of total sale is less than $15,000, the funds must be deposited into the seller's bank by 1:00 p.m. on the ninth business day, after the price determination day.
+- If the amount of total sale is less than $15,000, the funds must be deposited into the seller's bank by 1:00 p.m. on the ninth business day after the price determination day.

-• If the amount of total sale is $15,000 or more, the funds must be deposited into the seller's bank by 1:00 p.m. on the sixth business day, after the price determination day.
+- If the amount of total sale is $15,000 or more, the funds must be deposited into the seller's bank by 1:00 p.m. on the sixth business day after the price determination day.

 The price determination day can be any of the following:

-• Day of weighing if the price of the livestock is determined on a weight basis
+- Day of weighing if the price of the livestock is determined on a weight basis

-• Day of grading if the price of the livestock is determined on a carcass-grading basis
+- Day of grading if the price of the livestock is determined on a carcass-grading basis

-• Day of purchase if the price of the livestock is determined on a per-head basis
+- Day of purchase if the price of the livestock is determined on a per-head basis

 Remittance fees